fall inside a hole

 The intermediate car's pantograph is molded into the body shell, unlike the later 0 series and other newer Plarails that use the same style of pantograph.
 The intermediate and tail cars' shells are glued to the chassis, making replacing couplings or wheels a pain (if not impossible without destroying the plastic).
 Wheels are held in with metal holders similar to the power car.
 The fragility of the coupling system as well as the inability to replace them both helped influence the development of the improved coupling systems and car chassis used since.

-Electric Super Express Hikari (1970)/Super Express Hikari (1972)
+Electric Super Express Hikari-go (1970)/Super Express Hikari-go (1971)

-Super Express Hikari-go (1974)
+Super Express Hikari (1972)/Super Express Hikari (1974)

-In 1976 the New Hikari replaced the 1960s 0 series molding and eventually led to the development of the Hikari with Light that became the basis for later variations like the 200 series,, early new power Shinkansens, and some Doctor Yellows.
-In 1999 the old red and white Hikari was referenced in the Let's Play With Parents and Children!!
-Shinkansen Set which included the then-current 500 Series Shinkansen as well as the period new power 0 series molding done in the red and white style of the classic Hikaris.
+In 1999 the old red and white Hikari was reproduced in the Let's Play With Parents and Children!!
+Shinkansen Set which included the then-current 500 Series Shinkansen as well as the period new power 0 series molding done in the red and white style of the classic Hikaris, representing the type of Plarail that the then-current Plarail generation's parents might have played with.